 You do not have to buy beef tenderloin to enjoy succulent, low-fat and flavorful beef.
 Slow-cooking methods tenderize less-expensive beef cuts such as arm roast.

-You don't have to buy beef tenderloin to enjoy succulent, low-fat, flavorful beef.
-Slow-cooking methods tenderize less expensive beef cuts.
-The next time you're preparing a pot roast for your friends or family, purchase an economical chuck shoulder cut and rest assured that your Crock-Pot will cook the meat so tender that you can cut it with a fork.
+The next time you're preparing a pot roast for your friends or family, purchase an economical chuck shoulder cut and rest assured that your Crock-Pot will cook your beef chuck recipes so tender that you can cut it with a fork.

-Bone-in or boneless, chuck arm roast comes from the muscular shoulder area of the cow or steer.
-The Texas Beef Council cautions that this cut of meat can be tough and recommends slow, moist cooking methods such as stewing and braising.
+Bone-in or boneless, arm chuck roast comes from the muscular shoulder area of the cow or steer.
+According to the USDA, a 3-ounce serving of shoulder roast has only 7.9 grams of total fat.
+This lean cut of meat can be tough and benefits from slow, moist cooking methods such as stewing and braising.

 Stewing and Braising

-Stewing and braising are similar slow-cooking methods -- both require patience and a pot with a tight-fitting lid.
+Stewing and braising are similar slow-cooking methods — both require patience and a pot with a tight-fitting lid.
 To stew a roast, cover the meat with liquid and simmer it for several hours.
-You can brown the meat in a little oil, first, for extra flavor.
-To braise, brown the meat on all sides.
-Drain the liquid and add 1/2 cup wine, broth, juice or beer.
-Simmer for a few hours until the meat separates with a fork.
+You can brown the meat in a little oil for extra flavor before simmering it.

-Crock-Pot is the brand name of a line of electric, counter-top appliances with stoneware cooking crocks.
-Sunbeam, maker of the Crock Pot, boasts that you can "poach, stew, braise, simmer, water bath, infuse, roast, and bake" in your slow cooker.
+Crock-Pot is the brand name of a line of electric countertop appliances with stoneware cooking crocks.
+Sunbeam, maker of the Crock-Pot, boasts that you can "poach, stew, braise, simmer, water bathe, infuse, roast and bake" in your slow cooker.